-Business organization and structure, major business functions, business ownership, management, marketing, human resources, economics, production, and finance.
-Opportunities and requirement for professional business careers are also discussed.
+In this course, students will learn about business organization and structure and business ownership.
+Students will also be introduced to major business functions including management, marketing, human resources, economics, production, and finance.
+Opportunities and requirements for professional business careers are also discussed.